davidjacooper/jwalker/README.md

 A simple Java library for recursively finding files, similar to [`Files.walkFileTree()`][Files.walkFileTree], though with archive support and with a somewhat different interface.

-JWalker supports recursing into certain archive formats: those supported by [Apache Commons Compress][]---AR, ARJ, CPIO, DUMP, TAR, 7Z and ZIP---as well as RAR _if_ an external `unrar` command is available.
+JWalker supports recursing into certain archive formats: those supported by [Apache Commons Compress][] -- AR, ARJ, CPIO, DUMP, TAR, 7Z and ZIP -- as well as RAR _if_ an external `unrar` command is available.
 Archive files may be arbitrarily nested.

 Basic usage is as follows: